biocheming/watvina/pywatvina/README.md

 some `.o` format files are released in this step

-3. **Recompile the files to a share library file which could be imported by python，python**
+3. **Recompile the files to a share library file which could be imported by python**

 **With your own environment under the specific version of python and boost **